hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Contributing a new blog
 You can create a new blog directly from the **Contents** tab or by navigating to the **Workflow** tab.
 Here's how you can create a new blog directly from the **Contents** tab.

->**IMPORTANT NOTE about Social Card creation for the promotion of your blog post:** _Every blog post *should* (if at all possible) have an image associated with it that can be used to promote the post on social media placed as either as **Thumbnail image** or as the **first image** in the post.
-Therefore, the image which tells the best story about what the blog post is about should either be inserted as a Thumbnail image or be the first in the post.
+>**IMPORTANT NOTE about Social Card creation for the promotion of your blog post:** _Every blog post *should* (if at all possible) have an image associated with it that can be used to promote the post on social media placed as either as **Thumbnail image** (recommended) or as the **first image** in the post.
+Therefore, the image which tells the best story about what the blog post is about should either be inserted as a Thumbnail image (recommended) or be the first in the post.
 Twitter and LinkedIn will automatically pulls the Thumbnail image if it exists, or the first image of the post (if a Thunmbnail image is not added to the post) and the first sentence from the post when creating social card for the blog post._

 1. From the **Contents** tab, select the **Blog** section in the Collections tab, and click the **New Blog** button.
 This opens the editor.